 If you have been arrested for a DWI or DUI in Tarrant County, then you need a Colleyville or Fort Worth DWI attorney who has the knowledge, dedication, and trial experience to give you the best DWI defense possible.
 All of our lawyers are former DWI prosecutors with over 100 combined jury trials specifically related to DWI offenses.

 DWI attorney Bryan Hoeller is a former Assistant District Attorney (prosecutor) in both the Tarrant and Dallas County District Attorney’s Offices.
 He spent over 5 years evaluating and prosecuting DWI and DWI related offenses and now brings that experience to aid those accused of DWI.
-DWI attorney Lindsay Truly is also a former Assistant District Attorney (DWI prosecutor) in Tarrant County, Texas.
+Partner and DWI attorney Lindsay Truly is also a former Assistant District Attorney (DWI prosecutor) in Tarrant County, Texas.
 She has tried over 50 DWI jury trials and has handled thousands of DWI-related offenses as a prosecutor and in private practice.
 She also has extensive helping in DWI-related matters, including ALR hearings and helping clients obtain an occupational driver’s license.
 DWI lawyer Dustin Trammel is also a former Assistant District Attorney (DWI prosecutor) in Tarrant County.
 He has tried over 30 jury trials and is a veteran in the United States Army.